100+ Words for Animals in French with Fun Cultural Tidbits

 And animal names in French are laden with a variety of meanings beyond the simple and literal.

-In this post, we’ll learn a whole herd of French animal names and delve into their significance in the French language, as well.
+In this post, we’ll learn a whole herd of French animal names and delve into their significance in the French language.

 Resources for Practicing Your French Animal Vocabulary